isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-26-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 a fast and accurate method to detect high risk or malignant skin lesions.
 It eliminates the need for bulky or multiple devices to capture and transfer skin images for analysis, allowing for prompt follow-up care for patients.</p>
-<p>Another innovation that Evangeline highlighted is an ongoing project where
+<p>Evangeline also highlighted an ongoing project where the PI is developing
-the PI is developing a first-of-its-kind non-invasive device that uses magnets and blood flow sensing technology to assess patients’ blood vessels for signs of inflammation and detect potential vascular complications in people with diabetes.</p>
+a first-of-its-kind non-invasive device that uses magnets and blood flow sensing technology to assess patients’ blood vessels for signs of inflammation and detect potential vascular complications in people with diabetes.</p>
 <p>With NHIC’s support, the patent was filed together with a local polytechnic.
 The project has also garnered funding support from NHIC’s <a href="https://www.nhic.sg/funding/develop-i2d/" rel="noopener noreferrer nofollow" target="_blank">Innovation to Develop (I2D)</a> grant and progressed to receive the <a href="https://www.nhic.sg/funding/industry-i2i/" rel="noopener noreferrer nofollow" target="_blank">Innovation to Industry (I2I)</a> grant